guptavarun619/FlightsAndSearchService/README.md

 - Once you've aded your db config as listed above, go to `src` folder from your terminal and execute `npx sequelize db:create` and then execute
   `npx sequelize db:migrate`
+- In the `src` directory itself execute `npx sequelize db:seed:all` to seed the data

 ## DB Design